Cebu Tourist Spots: 15 Amazingly Beautiful Places to Include in Your Itinerary

 11. Magellan’s Cross

-Within walking distance from the Basilica Minore del Santo Niño, you can find the famous Magellan’s Cross.
+Within walking distance from the Basilica Minore del Santo Niño, you can find the famous Magellan’s Cross, one of the main Cebu attractions.
 While Filipinos consider Ferdinand Magellan a villain in Philippine history, this landmark is considered as one of the most important historical markers in Cebu City.
 That’s because it was established upon Magellan’s order to mark his arrival in the country.
 This also serves as a reminder of the birth of Christianity in the Philippines.

 12. Cebu Taoist Temple

 To complete your Cebu tourist spots itinerary, you should include the Cebu Taoist Temple especially if you’re looking for another religious site to visit.
 The temple was built to preserve the teachings of a Chinese philosopher, Lao-Tse.
 While it wasn’t built for tourism purposes, it became one of the most famous Cebu tourist spots because of its beautiful architecture.
 Visitors will get an overlooking view of the city from a balcony.
-The temple’s entrance even looks like the Great Wall of China.
+The entrance of this tourist spot in Cebu even looks like the Great Wall of China.

 13. Neri’s Ville Selfie Corner